tiian/tiian.github.io/flom/README.md

 ## FLoM IoT Gateway Component
 Take a look to the project [roadmap] and vote the preferred features.

-## Your feedback is very valuable...
+## Your feedback is very valuable
 Don't esitate to write your suggestions using the [project forum](http://sourceforge.net/p/flom/discussion/): without your feedback this software can't become terribly useful.

+## And last but not least...
+In the event of bug, [GitHub Issues](https://github.com/tiian/flom/issues) is your friend!